DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Obsolete `scheduler.xy` settings

-Following `scheduler.xy` properties are no longer used:
+The following `scheduler.xy` properties are no longer used:

 - scheduler.xy.nav_height
 - scheduler.xy.event_header_height

-Height of appropriate elements is set by styles:
+The height of appropriate elements is set by styles:

 ~~~html
 .dhx_cal_navline {